 We’ll match you with Latin American superstars who work your hours.
 Quality talent, no time zone troubles.
 Starting at $9/hour.

-Whether you're an aspiring actuary or just curious about this somewhat mysterious profession, you'll leave with a solid grasp of what actuaries earn and what impacts their compensation over time.
+Whether you're an aspiring actuary or just curious about this somewhat mysterious profession, you'll leave with a solid grasp of what actuaries earn, the factors influencing their compensation, and how remote hiring trends are reshaping salary expectations.

 Actuaries are professionals who analyze financial risk and uncertainty.
 They use mathematics, statistics, and financial theory to assess the risk of potential events, help businesses and clients develop policies that minimize risk, and determine appropriate pricing for insurance premiums, investments, and other financial strategies.
 Actuaries' work requires strong analytical skills, business acumen, and understanding of human behavior.